AtlasPublicPolicy/charging-use-spec/core-specification/registration-and-session-data-reference.md

 B --station_id--> D
 ```

+### Session Data
+The [data provider](../glossary.md) collects session data for each reporting period as defined by the [program administrator](../glossary.md).
+The data is transmitted to the [data aggregator](../glossary.md) by the [data provider](global-reference.md) (or [obligated party](../glossary.md) in the case where they operate their stations).
+Session data includes key information about how, when, and, for how long a charger is in use.
+Session data is keyed to the station and individual port (for multiport stations) where it occurred and inherits all above attributes of the participant, project, and site as shown in Figure 2.

-Generally, the [data provider](../glossary.md) may transmit operating data to the [data aggregator](../glossary.md) by: data portal, FTP, API, email, or other data sharing procedure.
+Generally, the [data provider](../glossary.md) may transmit session data to the [data aggregator](../glossary.md) by: data portal, FTP, API, email, or other data sharing procedure.
 While data sharing is designed to be container agnostic, session data must conform to the format described in Table 5 and should be stored in (or convertible to) a broadly compatible container, such as a comma-separated values (CSV) file.
 Data transmissions procedure and file format may be further specified by the [program administrator](../glossary.md) to suit program needs.

 Refer to [Field Type and Format Reference](../field-type-and-format-reference.md) for more information on field types and formats. *Additional fields may be appended as new columns as needed, but existing columns and their formats should be maintained to support compatibility.*